TERREMEMBER/znbase/docs/content/v2.2/explore/linear-scalability/kubernetes.md

 $ kubectl scale statefulset yb-tserver --replicas=4
 ```

 Now you should have four nodes.
 Refresh the <a href='http://localhost:7000/tablet-servers' target="_blank">tablet-servers</a> page to see the stats update.
-YugabyteDB automatically updates application clients to use the newly added node for serving queries.
+ZNbaseDB automatically updates application clients to use the newly added node for serving queries.
 This scaling out of client queries is completely transparent to the application logic, allowing the application to scale linearly for both reads and writes.

 You can also observe the newly added node using the following command.